adamchor1992/Keypad_Lock_ATMega32A/README.md

 PORTD - connected to keypad rows and columns (PD 0-3 configured as output pins and connected to rows, PD 4-7 configured as input pins and connected to columns)

 How to use:
 1. Power-up ATMega32A, the display should show 4 hyphens "-".
-2. Enter your 4-digit code and press OK - button 11, in case of error press CANCEL - button 12
+2. Enter your 4-digit code and press OK - button 12, in case of mistyped number press ERASE_DIGIT button - button 11.
+It will erase last entered digit.
-3. Program is now in lock state marked by displaying 4 hyphens and 4 decimal points "-."
+3. Program is now in lock state marked by displaying 4 H letters on each digit of 7-segment display.
-4. Enter proper 4-digit code and press OK - button 11, in case of error press CANCEL - button 12
+4. Enter proper 4-digit code and press OK - button 12, in case of mistyped number press ERASE_DIGIT button - button 11.
+It will erase last entered digit.
-5. If you succeed display shows "OPEN" word and program finishes.
+5. If you succeed the display shows "OPEn" for about 2 seconds.
+The keypad lock is then open and program restars enabling user to set another password again.
-6. Otherwise display shows "BAD" for about 2 seconds, afterwards you can try again.
+6. Otherwise the display shows "bAd" for about 2 seconds, afterwards you can try again.

+See pictures in PHOTOS showing working system in various states.

+Flash using Debug/Keypad_Lock_ATMega32A.elf file